CLIMAAX/crabook/crabook/resources/FAQ.md

 - Adapt the vulnerability curves for your region (see [](./FAQ/vulnerability_curves.md))
 - Improve the land use information with local knowledge

-We recommend to start with updating the provided damage estimation spreadsheet template (`LUISA_damage_info_curves_*.xlsx`) with local values.
+We recommend to start by updating the provided damage estimation spreadsheet template with local values.
-As a first step, adjust the GDP/capita.
+As a first step, adjust the GDP/capita (see the [note on currency units](#maximum-damages-units)).
 ::::